Psalms For Life

 covering its mountains with water.

-the crash of your thunder made the waters retreat
+at the crash of your thunder the waters retreated

 8 with mountains rising and valleys sinking